 I’m going to stop there at the beginning of the article, which I would invite all to read to the end.
 Both Schmidt and Frank note that the chances for another civilization developing in the Earth’s far past is highly unlikely.
 The proof is just not there in the fossil record.
 What caught my eye was that Adam Frank, an astrophysicist by trade, had come up with the same train of thought on exocivilizations that this little old meteorologist had last year:

-What a horrible paragraph which implies that most carbon based beings if ever developing civilizations would be doomed from the start.
+What a horrible couple of paragraphs which imply that most carbon based beings if ever developing civilizations would be doomed from the start.
 Perhaps that is the way of the universe since on our own planet after life first evolved about 3 billion years ago all species develop and eventually go extinct.
 Civilizations could be plentiful, but like most seeds never sprout to grow outside of their own finite planets.
 Aha!
 I wrote most…not all.
 I’m going to cast some aspersions on our own dealt hand in the solar system, but not rule out hope for others.

-First we know that Earth is the only habitable planet in our solar system given present technology.
+First we know that Earth is the only habitable planet in our solar system for us given present technology.
 We could, and it was hoped by the late Stephen Hawking, that after a considerable expensive undertaking Mars would be colonized to save the human species in the long run.
 I agree, but most resources should go into shoring up this planet’s environment via Marshall Plan type endeavors, but I digress.
 What if there are solar systems out there that are blessed with two or more habitable planets in a much larger Goldilocks Zone than that of good old Sol?
 What if these planets were located fairly close together such that after environmentally ruining one via carbon and other pollution the other could be easily be hoped giving the civilization of said solar system a much longer chance for sustainability and development, sort of like giving seed extra fertilizer?
-What I’m getting at is the issue of “allotted time” for our civilization and perhaps others to get their environmental house in order, and gulp, some scientist state that we only have about ten short years for our own.
+What I’m getting at is the issue of “allotted time” for our civilization and perhaps others to get their environmental house in order.
+Yes gulp, some scientists state that we only have about ten short years to right our own ship.